genebarker/gollum/README.md

    (the cert's CN must match the FQDN)

-To run as a rack application, place your config file in the repo, and set the RACK_APP environment variable to its name, i.e.:
+To run as a rack application, place your config file in the repo, mount it, and set the RACK_APP environment variable to its name:
    $ docker run -d -p 80:80 \
+       -v /home/me/wiki:/root/wiki \
        -e RACK_APP=config.ru
        genebarker/gollum --http